-Cloud computing has become one of the most in-demand, lucrative and rewarding fields of technology in the modern world.
+Cloud computing has become one of the most in-demand, lucrative, and rewarding fields of technology in the modern world.
 According to Gartner, who released their Cloud Computing Hype Cycle last year, cloud jobs will continue to boom over the next few years, hitting one million by 2022.

-If you’re interested in getting involved with cloud computing but don’t know where to start, this guide to getting a job in cloud computing will help you understand what cloud computing jobs are available, how much they pay and which ones are best suited to your skills and interests.
+If you’re interested in getting involved with cloud computing but don’t know where to start, this guide to getting a job in cloud computing will help you understand what cloud computing jobs are available, how much they pay, and which ones are best suited to your skills and interests.
 Let’s get started!

 What is cloud computing?

 Cloud computing is an Internet-based delivery model for applications and services.
 Cloud computing allows a business to set up and operate an application with minimal capital investment.
-To use cloud computing, customers have to subscribe to one of a number of service providers that offer on-demand software as a service, platform as a service or infrastructure as a service.
+To use cloud computing, customers have to subscribe to one of a number of service providers that offer on-demand software as a service, platform as a service, or infrastructure as a service.

 Businesses moving from on-premises infrastructure to the public cloud

 Companies are increasingly moving their applications and data to cloud platforms such as Amazon Web Services, Microsoft Azure, Google Cloud Platform, and IBM Cloud.
-As cloud adoption grows, businesses will have a greater need for cloud-specific talent like system engineers, software developers, and DevOps experts.
+As cloud adoption grows, businesses will have a greater need for cloud-specific talents like system engineers, software developers, and DevOps experts.
 IDC predicts that one million new jobs will be created in North America in fields relating to public cloud services by 2022.